zigster64/zts/README.md

 std.debug.print("{s}\n", my_foobar.header); // compile error as the .header directive doesnt exist in the template file !
 ```

-In addition to having fields `.foo` and `.bar`, the templated type also has an automatic field named `.all` which contains the entire content, stripped of directives.
+In addition to having fields `.foo` and `.bar`, the templated type also has an automatic field named `.all` which contains the entire content, including any directives.

 eg:
 ```zig